apache/pulsar/site/docs/latest/concerns/PartitionedTopics.md

 #### Default routers

-You can specify the routing mode in the {% javadoc ProducerConfiguration client com.yahoo.pulsar.client.api.ProducerConfiguration %} object that you use to configure your producer.
+You can specify the routing mode in the {% javadoc ProducerConfiguration client org.apache.pulsar.client.api.ProducerConfiguration %} object that you use to configure your producer.
 You have three options: